 Forest County...Take a Breath.

 Forest County is aptly named.
 The woodlands that cover the landscape of Forest County are some of Wisconsin’s largest and most beautiful.
 In addition, the county is home to more than 800 lakes and 850 miles of trout streams.
-It’s a year-round outdoor playground.
+It’s a year-round outdoor playground with camping opportunities throughout Forest County.

-The forests provide an inviting auto tour opportunity.
-Roll down Rustic Road 34 or take a drive through the Chequamegon-Nicolet National Forest along the Heritage Drive National Forest Scenic Byway.
+The forests provides an inviting rustic roads and auto tour opportunity.
+Roll down Rustic Road 34 or 118, take a drive through the Chequamegon-Nicolet National Forest along the Heritage Drive National Forest Scenic Byway, or fall in love with the fall colors on the 145-mile Nicolet-Wolf River Scenic Byway.

 Take a paddle down the Wolf River, Brule River, Peshtigo River, Pine River and Popple River.
 Follow the Wabikon and Riley Lakes Canoeing Path.
 Go whitewater rafting on the Peshtigo River.
 Or, go swimming at the Crandon Municipal Beach or Silver Lake Beach.